willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/1-prerequisites.md

 ## Ability to Create GitHub Repositories

-When creating your first set of pipeline libraries and externalizing the pipeline configuration from Jenkins you will need to be able to create GitHub repositories on [github.com](https://github.com).
+When creating your first set of Pipeline Libraries and externalizing the Pipeline Configuration from Jenkins you will need to be able to create GitHub repositories on [github.com](https://github.com).

 !!! note
     Theoretically, any git-based SCM provider (Bitbucket, GitHub, GitLab, etc.) should integrate and work as expected with JTE.
 For the purposes of simplifying this lab, we will be using GitHub.